-- Perform the PRE-START CHECKS and turn off the air conditioner and other large electrical loads.
-Open the manual shutoff valve at the LPG container if this is an LPG genset. - 2.
-Push and hold the genset or remote START switch (Figures 5 and 6) until the genset starts.
+- 1. Perform the PRE-START CHECKS and turn off the air conditioner and other large electrical loads.
+Open the manual shutoff valve at the LPG container if this is an LPG genset. - Push and hold the genset or remote START switch (Figures 3 and 4) until the genset starts.
 (The remote START switch inside the vehicle should have a lamp which lights to indicate that the genset has started and is running.)

 ACAUTION Cranking the starter for longer than 10 seconds at a time can overheat and damage the starter.
 Do not crank for more than 10 seconds at a time and wait at least 30 seconds before trying again.
+Secure the access cover as soon as the engine starts up when starting the genset at the genset control panel.